 There are two keys to advanced CSS: Flexbox and CSS Grid.
 In a nutshell, Flexbox and CSS Grid are layout systems that help you structure web pages, control where things are placed and aligned, and easily adapt to different devices and screen sizes.

 Flexbox can be used to arrange elements in columns or rows and align them on the page.
 It also has functions that automatically lay out content in response to different screen sizes and grow or shrink your content based on other elements on the page.
 You can even use Flexbox properties to choose exactly which part of a web page is affected by your code.

 CSS Grid, on the other hand, can be used for layouts of both columns and rows—and much much more!
 It gives you the power to decide both the position and the order of everything on your site.
 And it can make your work as a developer simpler with its “automagical” layouts for dynamic content.
 And, best of all, you can use either Flexbox or CSS Grid to create your amazing new sites, or you can combine them to get the benefits of both.

 How can you get started with advanced CSS?

-And, for your next step in web development, our soon-to-be-launched advanced CSS course will teach you all the latest and greatest tips and tricks so you can create sites that stand out from the crowd and help you land the job you’ve been dreaming of!
+And, for your next step in web development, our advanced CSS course will teach you all the latest and greatest tips and tricks so you can create sites that stand out from the crowd and help you land the job you’ve been dreaming of!